 A house wrap that is left overexposed to the sun’s ultraviolet (UV) rays, either before or after installation can photodegrade, discolor, and loss tensile strength and water repellency.
 Furthermore, if a house wrap is not resistant to cold, it may crack at low temperatures.

 Barricade Building Wrap Resists Damage from Outside Elements

 To minimize problems with house wrap due to UV exposure and cold temperatures, contractors should choose a house wrap that can endure maximum exposure time to the sun and cold temperatures, like the Barricade Building Wrap.
 Barricade Building Wrap can withstand 12 months UV-exposure without damage occurring.
 Barricade Building Wrap is also temperature resistant (AC38 Section 3.3.4: (Cold Mandrel Bend Test)) and won’t crack at low temperatures.

-During the application of house wrap, daily inspections and prompt repair of any defect are critical to the performance of house warp.
+During the application of house wrap, daily inspections and prompt repair of any defect are critical to the performance of house wrap.
 Not repairing the tears, cuts, or rips in the house wrap that occur during installation will cause air leaks.
 It is vital to seal the damaged house wrap with code-approved contractor sheathing tape before covering with cladding.